-Summary: Funding Circle is one of the oldest P2P lending platforms, and with a successful IPO this should offer one of the greatest levels of security for investor funds short of being FSCS protected.
+Summary of Funding Circle Review: Funding Circle is one of the oldest P2P lending platforms.
+With a successful IPO this should offer one of the greatest levels of security for investor funds short of being FSCS protected.
 That being said, over the years it has become far less transparent with investors.
 Choosing loans or engaging with the platform have become things of the past.
 Returns have suffered over the years and may not be a good choice in a recession as many loans are not secured by assets, only guarantees.
-Nevertheless it remains an extremely popular platform, and it is possible to diversify investments across many hundreds if not thousands of loans.
+Nevertheless it remains an extremely popular platform.
+It is possible to diversify investments across many hundreds if not thousands of loans.

 Here is how Funding Circle compares with similar platforms: